caugustine2022/resume/README.md

 ##### *April 2020 - April 2022 / Bear, DE*

 * Worked in a team to create custom Docker images with Docker file, pulled images from Docker hub and docker repositories, and then created docker-compose.yml file templates to deploy images in docker containers managed by Docker-Swarm.
 * Worked in a team to containerize e-commerce applications built with Python-Django; and set up Django with Postgres, Nginx, and Gunicorn on the Ubuntu server.
-Then, installed, configured, and managed monitoring tools such as Nagios for logging/monitoring and implemented security with IAM (roles, users, and permissions) and Key Management Service (KMS).
+* Built fully automated CI/CD pipelines to deploy applications using Jenkins, Ansible, Docker, Nagios, Kubernetes, Terraform, and GitHub.
-* Installed and configured Jenkins’ master and slave nodes and set up jobs on the master to run on slaves; built CI/CD pipeline and managed the infrastructure as code using Ansible.
-Then, Ansible and Ansible Tower were configured as configuration management tools to automate repetitive tasks, quickly deploy critical applications, and proactively manage change.
+* Installed and configured Jenkins’ master and agent nodes and set up jobs on the master to run on agents; built CI/CD pipeline and managed the infrastructure as code using Ansible.
+* Configured Ansible and Ansible Tower as configuration management tools to automate repetitive tasks, quickly deploy critical applications, and proactively manage change.
 * Integrated Nagios with PagerDuty and wrote an Ansible playbook to automate the server’s onboardings and configurations.
 Created Ansible YAML syntax Playbooks and Roles for application deployments; and then developed, debugged, and tested Python, Bash, Groovy, YAML, and Shell scripts to automate deployments across multiple environments.
 * Configured Kubernetes to orchestrate the deployment, scaling, and management of Docker Containers; then managed Kubernetes charts using Helm.
-Created reproducible builds of the Kubernetes applications, managed Kubernetes manifest files and managed the release of Helm packages.
+Created reproducible builds of the Kubernetes applications, managed Kubernetes manifest files, and managed the release of Helm packages.
 * Assisted in managing the business continuity in cloud-based environments, including server, file backup, and recovery, preparing and testing disaster recovery procedures, and helped Junior developers on the team with technical issue resolution.